reindernijhoff/dittytoy-package/README.md

 ## Demo

 - [Canvas Audio Visualisation](https://reindernijhoff.github.io/dittytoy-package/).
 A build from the repository's example/ directory.
+Press the play button on the top left of your screen to start playback.

 ## Getting started